AnhHoang-21/Car-Reviews-Data-Analysis/README.md

    🔍 There are empty values in the review column.

   🔍 Parts of reviews in the Review column were split into a few following rows in the first column; therefore, it leads to more than extra redundant 4000 rows.
 Deleting data might be quite risky as some insights won't be discovered or affect other insights and analyses.
 As I estimate, the time to complete this cleaning task manually is 4 hours (20 seconds for each row; each review error contains 1-5 redundant rows).
+With in-depth analysis, I will perform full cleaning.
+I will perform general data analysis for this data, so I opted out of this cleaning task.

 **⚕️ Treatment**
 * Clean the redundant texts appearing in a few rows of the first column by moving them into their belonging text above.